Neumont-VictorKeeler/Distributed-systems/README.md

 # Video Game Trading API
 This Read Me is AI generated.
+I See Why its not always implemented this sucked to do.
 A RESTful API for trading video games, built with FastAPI and SQLAlchemy.
 This API is compliant with Richardson Maturity Model Level 3 (HATEOAS).

 ## Features